Entries Tagged 'Grammar & Spelling' ↓

-- We have to guard against misspellings and sloppy grammar, which can distract the reader and dilute our message.
+- We have to guard against misspellings and sloppy grammar.
+These can distract the reader and water down our message.

 Writers have dozens—even hundreds—of tips and tools at their disposal to make this process easier and improve chances for success.
-From time to time, I pick different ones to help you or your students plan, write, or edit more effectively.
-Here are six tips to try out:
+From time to time, I pick different ones to help you or your kids plan, write, or edit more effectively.
+Try these six ways to strengthen your writing:

 1. Brainstorm Before Writing